Communication Studies (CST) - Courses

 CST 350 Cr.3

 Analysis of traditional and contemporary theories of communication in the context of modern complex organizations.
 Emphasis is placed on how communication serves to create and recreate formal and informal organizational structures.
-Particular attention is paid to the theoretical approaches to organizational communication that can be used to describe, analyze, and offer solutions to organizational problems.
+Particular attention is paid to the theoretical approaches to organizational communication that can be used to describe, analyze, and offer solutions to organizational communication challenges.
 Prerequisite: CST 190; CST 260.
 Offered Fall, Spring.

 CST 351 Cr.3